 The vast majority of pCO2 measurements in the Surface ocean CO2 Atlas (SOCAT) were made on research ships and ships of opportunity that mainly survey the open ocean and continental shelves (Bakker et al., 2016).
 Many bottle samples have been collected for total alkalinity (TA) and dissolved organic carbon (DIC) in rivers, but fully surveying the entirety of large rivers across all seasons is logistically challenging requiring extensive and economically expensive field campaigns (Ward et al., 2017).
 For example, the majority of the largest 100 rivers by discharge are found in South America and Asia (Dai and Trenberth, 2002) and have been historically under-sampled for carbonate system variables (Lauerwald et al., 2015).
 Issues related to scarcity of measurements is compounded by insufficient knowledge of the hydrology and spatial area extents of these systems (Allen and Pavelsky, 2018).
-Additionally, the amount of carbon in the rivers is a function of runoff rates, rainfall and land use, all of which have been disrupted by climate change and land use change (Piao et al., 2007; Kaushal et al., 2014; Regnier et al., 2013).
+Additionally, the amount of carbon in the rivers is a function of runoff rates, rainfall and land use, all of which have been disrupted by climate change and land use change (Piao et al., 2007;Kaushal et al., 2014;Regnier et al., 2013).
 This lack of large spatial and temporal scale baseline carbonate system observations in rivers means that assessing changes in these systems is challenging.

-The carbon dynamics of the world's rivers also have implications on local biogeochemistry.
-Ocean acidification is the long-term process by which the oceans absorb atmospheric CO2 making them less alkaline due to an increase in the hydrogen ion concentration, lowering their pH and decreasing the carbonate ion availability (Doney et al., 2009).
+60 The carbon dynamics of the world's rivers also have implications on local biogeochemistry.
+Ocean acidification is the process by which the ocean becomes less alkaline (as the hydrogen ion concentration increases) whilst at the same time decreasing carbonate ion availability (Doney et al., 2009).
 Ocean acidification poses a threat to marine organisms which build calcium carbonate structures and many rivers are sensitive to this due to their low buffering capacity (Hu and Cai, 2013;Cai et al., 2011).
-River plumes can negatively influence wild fisheries and the aquaculture industry (Mathis et al., 2015;Cattano et al., 2018) as plumes can transport low pH waters with the ability to impact the growth and life stages of many marine organisms (Cai et al., 2021).
-Additionally, river plumes can interact with high biodiversity regions that are sensitive to sudden changes in the carbonate system such as sensitive coral reef systems (Mongin et al., 2016;Dong et al., 2017).
-Intermittent changes in the carbonate system caused by river plumes can potentially jeopardise ecosystem services like fisheries, aquaculture, and shoreline protection, the resultant financial and biodiversity losses and of great interest to local communities, businesses and policy makers (Doney et al., 2020).
+River plumes can negatively influence wild fisheries and the aquaculture industry (Mathis et al.,

+- 65 2015;Cattano et al., 2018) as plumes can transport low pH waters that can impact the growth and life stages of many marine organisms (Cai et al., 2021) Additionally, river plumes can interact with high biodiversity regions that are sensitive to sudden changes in the carbonate system such as sensitive coral reef systems (Mongin et al., 2016;Dong et al., 2017).
+Episodic changes in the carbonate system caused by river plumes can result in financial and biodiversity losses and are of paramount interest to local communities, businesses and policy makers (Doney et al., 2020). - 70

-Satellite Earth observations provide a means of accurately assessing the carbonate content of large rivers by using satellite observed oceanographic variables with published empirical algorithms that link carbonate system variables to the satellite derived variables (Land et al., 2019).
-The Satellite Oceanographic Datasets for Acidification (OceanSODA) project (https://esa-oceansoda.org) was established to further develop these approaches.
-We present the University Of Exeter (UNEXE) OceanSODA dataset (OceanSODA- UNEXE), decadal datasets of riverine carbonate system variables for the two largest rivers in the world by discharge, the Amazon and the Congo Rivers (Dai and Trenberth, 2002).
+Satellite Earth observations provide a means of accurately assessing the carbonate content of large rivers by utilising oceanographic variables that can now be routinely observed from space combined with published empirical algorithms from the literature (Land et al., 2019).
+We present the University Of Exeter (UNEXE) OceanSODA dataset (OceanSODA-UNEXE), decadal datasets of riverine carbonate system variables for the two largest rivers in the world by discharge, the

+75 Amazon and the Congo Rivers (Dai and Trenberth, 2002).
 This paper details how the optimal combination of empirical algorithms and Earth observation datasets were selected and used to construct OceanSODA-UNEXE.
 This paper provides an assessment of the uncertainty associated with the key TA and DIC parameters using a standardised uncertainty framework and a large in situ database.
 The remaining ocean carbon system variables were calculated from TA and DIC with propagated uncertainties.

-2 Methods
+80 2 Methods